About the MoLSAMP Program

 The MU Office of Undergraduate Research will process applications and make selections and research placements in collaboration with MU research faculty.
 We are seeking students with career interests that include scientific research.

 - On-campus housing – valued at $1,500, (air conditioned dorm room, 2 students per room)

 - Travel to/from Columbia, Missouri

-Applicants are expected to have completed at least three semesters of full-time college enrollment prior to June 2023 and be currently enrolled at a MoLSAMP college or university.
-Students graduating prior to December 2023 are not eligible.
-Students must be citizens or permanent residents of the U.S. Applicants must also have a GPA of 3.0 or higher.
+Applicants are expected to have completed at least three semesters of full-time college enrollment prior to the beginning of the summer program and be currently enrolled at the University of Missouri (Mizzou).
+Students graduating prior to December are not eligible.

 Who is Eligible?